Baby Austin to Cadillac Sedan, 20 vintage cars to go on auction in Dec | Entertainment

 - India

-As the country is celebrating Swarnim Vijay Varsh this year to commemorate 50 years of India's victory in the 1971 war, the auction will also mark the occasion and an old Mahindra Jeep CJ-3B, earlier owned by the Indian Army, will be auctioned in unrestored condition, they said.
+As the country is celebrating Swarnim Vijay Varsh this year to commemorate 50 years of India's victory in the 1971 war, the auction will also mark the occasion, and an old Mahindra Jeep CJ-3B, earlier owned by the Indian Army, will also be auctioned, in an unrestored condition, they said.

-On Tuesday, a preview of nine of these collectible cars was held by Mumbai-based auction house, Historic Auctions, at the Museo Camera, a museum dedicated for vintage cameras in Gurgaon.
+On Tuesday, a preview of nine of these collectable cars was held by Mumbai-based auction house, Historic Auctions, at the Museo Camera, a museum dedicated to vintage cameras in Gurgaon.

 It will hold auctions of cars in December, and it will be held online, the organisers said.